MountCloud/JavaDecompileTool-GUI/README.md

 2: You can extract the WAR package as a JAR package (for example, as a reference to patch the WAR).

 ## 4: Do not delete
-Do not delete or modify the jre1.8.0_271 folder.
+Do not delete or modify the jre folder.

 Do not delete or modify fernflower.